CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/04-PowerBIVisualisation.md

 # Exercise 4: Power BI Visualization

+Azure Synapse Analytics and Power BI become more powerful when used together, combining to provide a unique, modern approach to data analytics.
+Azure Synapse enables Power BI professionals across a diverse set of use cases to deliver the scale, performance, and cost management your projects require.
+To learn more about Power BI refer: `https://learn.microsoft.com/en-us/power-bi/connect-data/service-azure-and-power-bi`

 In this exercise you will be setting up the powerBI reports for the extracted data in the last exercise.
 You will be using [PowerBI Desktop](https://powerbi.microsoft.com/en-us/desktop/) for this.

+This exercise includes the following tasks:

+ * Data Visualization
+ * Publish the Power BI Reports

 ### Task 1: Setup & Importing Data to Power BI